dludemann/test/content/case-studies.md

       bottom_spacing:
     post_title:
       text: |+
-        From a few matches a week to 40 per week + a Girlfriend,
+        From a few matches a week to 40+ per week and a girlfriend.

       text_color: '#ffffff'
       top_spacing: